 This note describes how to integrate the ServiceNow platform with Dome9.
 This will allow service tickets to be opened in ServiceNow from Dome9 for Continuous Compliance notifications.

 ServiceNow is an ITSM tool that automates many common business processes.
 With the integration to Dome9, you can see compliance issues relating to your cloud accounts found by the Dome9 Continuous Compliance module as tickets in ServiceNow.
-You can manage remedial action from ServiceNow and then, once the issue has been resolved in your cloud account, the Dome9 compliance tests will confirm the remedy and update the ticket in ServiceNow automatically.
+You can manage remedial action from ServiceNow and then, once the issue has been resolved in your cloud account, the Dome9 compliance tests will confirm the remedy.

 This integration configures Dome9 to open a ticket on ServiceNow for each finding.